Making a folded paper bracelet is a fun way to keep the kids busy and to use up old paintings. Plus, they look so pretty!

 Now that you have your paper strips, follow the instructions below to fold them and construct the bracelet.

 Begin by folding your strips into the basic shape, my six year old was good at this process.

 Now you need to learn the basic construction technique.
 This is a little tricky but with help and supervision my girls (aged ten) were able to master the process after some learning time.

 Once you’ve got the hang of it, keep adding strips.
 I suggest making the loop part of each strip a little on the large size when working with kids, it will look a little less neat and symmetrical when finished but it makes it much easier for kids to insert the next strip.

 Keep adding strips…

-And eventually you will have enough to make a bracelet, remember it needs to fit over your hand when it is done, so don’t make it too small!
+Eventually you will have a long enough chain to make a bracelet.
+Remember it needs to fit over your hand when it is done, so don’t make it too small!

 Our folded paper bracelets turned out even better than I remembered!
 The colours of the kid’s paintings looked fabulous all folded together.

 They would make an unusual and one of a kind gift don’t you think!?
 Perfect for Mother’s Day or an activity at a tween party?